HolyPite/Minestom-Holyngots/docs/mobs-howto.md

 }
 ```

-Attach projectile logic with `MobProjectileUtils.shootArrow(...)` if you need custom ranged attacks.
+Attach projectile logic with `ProjectileLauncher.launchTowards(...)` if you need custom ranged attacks.

 ---